-There is also an active geothermal system, Alkali Hot Spring along the southern margin of the basin.
+There is an active geothermal system, Alkali Hot Spring along the southern margin of the basin.
 Just as with circulating basin waters, deep fluids, particularly hot ones associated with the geothermal resource, dissolve rocks, liberating Boron, Lithium and other elements such as sodium and chloride.
 These minerals are brought to the surface as springs emanating from the faults bounding the playa.
-The association of a closed basin with an arid environment, a geothermal system and plentiful sources of Lithium suggests that Alkali Lake may host significant Lithium rich brines.
+The association of a closed basin with an arid environment, a geothermal system and plentiful sources of Lithium suggests that Alkali Lake valley may host significant Lithium rich brines.

-Dajin’s concessions are contiguous with a number of concessions owned by Orocobre Limited (TSX:ORL-T) which announced in 2010 that preliminary sampling on the Salinas Grandes indicated highly concentrated deposits of lithium and potassium over an area of approximately 60 square kilometres.
-A subsequent 12 hole diamond drill program and 47 holes of shallow auger drilling lead to an estimated inferred resource of 56.5 million cubic metres of brine at 795 milligrams per litre lithium and 9,550 milligrams per litre potassium, which is equivalent to 239,200 tonnes of lithium carbonate and 1.03 million tonnes of potash based on 5.32 tonnes of lithium carbonate being equivalent to one tonne of lithium and 1.91 tonnes of potash being equivalent to one tonne of potassium.
+Dajin’s concessions are contiguous with a number of concessions owned by Orocobre Limited (TSX:ORL-T) which announced in 2010 that preliminary sampling on the Salinas Grandes indicated highly concentrated deposits of Lithium and potassium over an area of approximately 60 square kilometres.
+A subsequent 12 hole diamond drill program and 47 holes of shallow auger drilling lead to an estimated inferred resource of 56.5 million cubic metres of brine at 795 milligrams per litre Lithium and 9,550 milligrams per litre potassium, which is equivalent to 239,200 tonnes of Lithium carbonate and 1.03 million tonnes of potash based on 5.32 tonnes of Lithium carbonate being equivalent to one tonne of Lithium and 1.91 tonnes of potash being equivalent to one tonne of potassium.